consbio/mbtileserver/README.md

 If a valid Sentry DSN is provided, warnings, errors, fatal errors, and panics will be reported to Sentry.

+If `redirect` option is provided, the server also listens on port 80 and redirects to port 443.

 ## Specifications
 * expects mbtiles files to follow version 1.0 of the [mbtiles specification](https://github.com/mapbox/mbtiles-spec).
 Version 1.1 is preferred.